Cracking the Chocolate Code: Your Go-To Guide for Sweet Success

 Unsweetened/Bitter/Baking Chocolate

 The common names for this chocolate really say it all.
-There is no sugar added, and it has a bitter, almost nasty taste when eaten on its own.
+There is no sugar added, and it has a very bitter taste when eaten on its own.
 Its only use is for baking and making chocolate desserts where enough sugar and spices can be added to transform it into deliciousness.
 Bakers often prefer this chocolate because they have full control of the sugar content in a recipe.
 We recommend buying the best chocolate you can afford.
-We like the Caillebault and Valrhona brands.

 Bittersweet and Semi-Sweet Chocolate